How to Install PyCharm on Debian 12/11/10

 sudo apt upgrade

-The following step involves installing the necessary packages which consist of dirmngr, ca-certificates, software-properties-common, apt-transport-https, curl, and lsb-release.
+The following step involves installing the necessary packages: dirmngr, ca-certificates, software-properties-common, apt-transport-https, curl, and LSB-release.
 These packages are vital for tasks like managing repositories and transferring files.
 Execute the following command to install these packages:

 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl lsb-release -y

-Upon successful installation of the required packages, we’re prepared to include the JetBrains PPA in our system’s repository list.
+Upon successfully installing the required packages, we’re prepared to include the JetBrains PPA in our system’s repository list.
 This addition enables the APT tool to fetch PyCharm directly from JetBrains’ PPA.

 curl -s https://s3.eu-central-1.amazonaws.com/jetbrains-ppa/0xA6E8698A.pub.asc | gpg --dearmor | sudo tee /usr/share/keyrings/jetbrains-ppa-archive-keyring.gpg > /dev/null